 Using Enzyme Detergent as a Prewash Stain Remover

 Note: Always use caution and check the manufacturer's laundering instructions before attempting to treat any stain.
 Begin with the least aggressive method first, such as pretreating with detergent or stain removal treatment.
-Spot test areas of fabric for colorfastness before using any chemical treatment, including hydrogen peroxide, oxidized bleach, or even baking soda, which can remove the color from some fabrics.
+Spot test areas of fabric for colorfastness before using any chemical treatment, including hydrogen peroxide, oxygen bleach, or even baking soda, which can remove the color from some fabrics.

 Welcome to the World of Heritage Park Laundry Essentials

-Here at Heritage Park, caring for fine fabric is our passion.
+At Heritage Park, caring for fine fabric is our passion.
 As lifelong collectors of luxury sheets, towels, and table linens, we found that while many of the commercially available "gentle detergents" could still harm fabrics, or they didn't get the job done, leaving tough stains such as lipstick, coffee, gravy, and salad oil stains.
 We believed we could do better and decided to fill that need.
 After more than a year of intensive research and product development, we created Heritage Park Laundry Essentials.